Cosby sex assault appeal takes on non-prosecution deal

-PHILADELPHIA (AP) - It was “fundamentally unfair” for the trial judge to allow Bill Cosby’s damaging deposition from a sex accuser’s lawsuit to be used against him at his criminal trial because he believes he had a binding promise from a prosecutor that he could never be charged in the case, his lawyers argued in an appeal filing Tuesday.
+PHILADELPHIA (AP) - Bill Cosby’s lawyers argued in an appeals filing Thursday that it was “fundamentally unfair” to let prosecutors use Cosby’s damaging deposition from a sex accuser’s lawsuit against him at trial.

-Cosby also argued that the testimony from five other accusers about encounters that took place years — or even decades - earlier had improperly prejudiced the jury against him at his 2018 sex assault trial.
+Cosby believes he had a binding promise from a prosecutor that he could never be charged in the case, and said testimony from five other accusers about encounters that took place years - or even decades - earlier had improperly prejudiced the jury against him.

 A spokeswoman for the Montgomery County district attorney’s office declined comment but said prosecutors would file a response in the coming month.

-Cosby, 83, is serving a three- to 10-year prison term after the jury convicted him of three counts of felony sex assault over a 2004 encounter with accuser Andrea Constand.
+Cosby, 83, is serving a three- to 10-year prison term after the jury in his 2018 sex assault trial convicted him of three counts of felony sex assault over a 2004 encounter with accuser Andrea Constand.

 The filing claims a deposition by Cosby regarding the use of Quaaludes and allegations of uncharged sexual misconduct with about a half-dozen women “was irrelevant evidence that served no legitimate non-propensity purpose.”